-(1) The superintendent of schools of the school district where the minor resides or the chief administrative officer of the nonpublic or community school the child attends does not require the minor to present a work permit;

-(2) For the period prior to Memorial Day and after Labor Day while school is in session, the minor is to be employed only for hours that occur between the end of the school day on Friday and 11 p.m. on Sunday;

-(3) For the period from Memorial Day until the last day of the school term in the spring and from the first day of the school term in the fall until Labor Day, the minor is to be employed only for hours that occur between the end of the school day and 9:00 p.m. on Monday through Thursday and only for hours that occur between the end of the school day on Friday and 11:00 p.m. on Sunday.
+- (1) The superintendent of schools of the school district where the minor resides or the chief administrative officer of the nonpublic or community school the child attends does not require the minor to present a work permit; - (2) For the period prior to Memorial Day and after Labor Day while school is in session, the minor is to be employed only for hours that occur between the end of the school day on Friday and 11 p.m. on Sunday; - (3) For the period from Memorial Day until the last day of the school term in the spring and from the first day of the school term in the fall until Labor Day, the minor is to be employed only for hours that occur between the end of the school day and 9 p.m. on Monday through Thursday and only for hours that occur between the end of the school day on Friday and 11 p.m. on Sunday.

-The bill completely exempts minors who are at least 16 years of age and who are employed by a seasonal amusement or recreational establishment from presenting a work permit in order to work at the establishment, although the hour restrictions described in (2) and (3) above still apply to the employment of a 16 or 17-year-old at that establishment.
+The bill completely exempts minors who are at least 16 years of age and who are employed by a seasonal amusement or recreational establishment from presenting a work permit in order to work at the establishment, and eliminates the hour restrictions described under (2) and (3) above.
+Thus, those minors are subject to the same general hour restrictions as other minors who are 16 or 17 years of age, which prohibit a minor who is 16 or 17 years of age and required to attend school from being employed: